blink-blink/Calla-Chat-Reimplementation/README.md

 # Calla-Chat-Reimplementation
 Calla reimplementation in godot

-Clone Repository or downlaod as ZIP and import project using Godot Engine to get started
+Clone the repository or download as ZIP and import the project using Godot Engine to get started